Stability of Travelling Waves for Reaction-Diffusion Equations with Multiplicative Noise: Introduction

 In \S\ref{sec:swv} we develop two fixed-point arguments that capture the modifications to the waveprofile and speed that arise from the stochastic forcing.
 These modifications allow us to obtain suitable estimates on the nonlinearities in the variation of constants formula in \S\ref{sec:fnl}, which allow us to pursue a nonlinear-stability argument in \S\ref{sec:nls}.

 \paragraph{Acknowledgements.} Hupkes acknowledges support from the Netherlands Organization for Scientific Research (NWO) (grant 639.032.612).
 Both authors wish to thank O. van Gaans and C. da Costa for helpful discussions during the conception and writing of this paper.
+In addition, some of our results were inspired by the valuable comments made by two anonymous referees.